 Successfully defending against a following too closely ticket can be a challenging and tricky matter.
 An established and experienced traffic violations attorney will know the federal and state laws that apply to your case and will present the strongest possible defense to show that you are not guilty of the following too closely violation or should receive the least amount of punishment under the law if you’re found guilty.

-If you are given a ticket for following too closely, you can either pay the fine that is shown or you can contest the charge in court.
+As with many traffic violations, you have options to deal with a traffic ticket if you are given a ticket for following too closely.
+You can either pay the fine that is shown or you can contest the charge in court.
 If the officer shows up at the trial, you will have to present a case showing why you are not guilty of this charge.
 There are two common defenses against this type of traffic violation.

 One common argument that an officer will offer is that the other driver claims that you were following too closely.
 Regardless of whether the other driver is factually accurate, the fact is that the officer cannot use “hearsay,” or someone else’s testimony, to prove that you were driving too closely.